Cleft Sentences

 Inferential Cleft Sentences

 An inferential cleft sentence is a type of 'it-cleft sentence' that clarifies what others may wrongly assume.
-These sentences typically start with 'it' followed by the verb 'be', and consist of two consecutive 'it-that' sentences.
-The first sentence is negative, while the second sentence is positive and provides clarification.
+These sentences typically start with 'it' followed by the verb 'be', and consist of two consecutive 'it-that' clauses.
+The first clause is negative, while the second clause is positive and provides clarification.
 Adverbs such as 'only' or 'just' may be included in an inferential cleft sentence.
 Here are some examples:

 I love her.
 I just show my love in a different way. →